-Visit to Temple's Special Collections Research Center, with guest Josue Hurtado.
-Among a wealth of collections, Temple holds the following archives of relevance to our sites: Octavia Hill Association Records, Housing Association of the Delaware Valley Collection, George D. McDowell Philadelphia Evening Bulletin Clippings Collection, and George D. McDowell Philadelphia Evening Bulletin Photograph Collection Readings:
+Visit to Temple's Special Collections Research Center, with guest Josué Hurtado.
+Among a wealth of collections, the following two collections are often of use with any Philadelphia research: George D. McDowell Philadelphia Evening Bulletin Clippings Collection, and George D. McDowell Philadelphia Evening Bulletin Photograph Collection.

+Readings and Viewing: